bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    A generalization of those parameters follows:

-   :query boolean fulfilled: A flag to indicate if transactions with fulfilled conditions should be returned.
+   :query boolean unspent: A flag to indicate whether only transactions with unspent outputs should be returned.

    :query string public_keys: Public key able to validly spend an output of a transaction, assuming the user also has the corresponding private key.